 - Statement of purpose

 However, if the only change being made is regarding the registered agent, you do not need to file a Certificate of Amendment.
 Instead, file Form 401.

 If your LLC changes its principal place of business, you must include all changes on the Certificate of Amendment.
 You can update the company address online, but you will need your employer identification number (EIN), your assigned Comptroller's file number, and the filing number that was provided by the Texas Secretary of State.

 Other Things to Consider When Updating Your Texas LLC Address

 The filing fee in Texas is $150 made payable to the Texas Secretary of State.
 You must include a physical street address, not a P.O.
 Box, although your separate mailing address can be a P.O.
 Box.
 Also, do not register your LLC address as your registered agent's address.

 Use a commercial address instead of a residential one.
 A commercial address is not only more private, but generally required by lenders.

 Even if your physical location hasn't changed but the address itself has changed due to a postal update, you should still file amended documents with the proper authorities.

 If you need help with your Texas LLC change of address, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.